3kiri3/Maze/README.md

 4. Add VM arguments:

 ### Running the Project

 After setup, run the project from Eclipse.
 The **Revenge Maze** start window will launch automatically.

+### Optional: Run via Terminal
+1. Make sure the run.sh script is executable `chmod +x run.sh`
+2. Run the script: `./run.sh`

+Note: If errors appear, check for missing dependencies and install them (e.g., libgl1-mesa-glx, libglfw3, etc.).

 ---

 ## How to Play

-Walk around the office using the arrow keys.
-When you reach the elevator, use the mouse to interact with the mini-games.
-On the boss’s floor, search quickly for the boss’s office and steal the papers without being caught.
+- Move around the office using arrow keys.
+- Interact with mini-games in elevators using the mouse and the keyboard.
+- On the boss’s floor, navigate stealthily, avoid detection, and steal the divorce papers.

 ---

 ## Game Objectives

 - Navigate through the office maze to reach the elevator.
-- Complete mini-games during the elevator ride to progress to the next floor.
+- Complete mini-games to progress between floors.
-- Avoid detection by the boss on the final floor.
+- Avoid the boss on the final floor.
 - Retrieve the divorce papers to win the game.

 ---